 Olympics: When to watch Tahoe athletes compete in Beijing

-LAKE TAHOE, Calif./Nev. – Starting Friday, Feb.
-4, 12 Lake Tahoe athletes will be joining competitors from around the world to compete in the 2022 Beijing Winter Olympics.
+Starting Friday, Feb.
+4, 12 Lake Tahoe athletes joined competitors from around the world to compete in the 2022 Beijing Winter Olympics.

 Below is a schedule of when Lake Tahoe athletes will be competing.
 The times are listed in Pacific Standard Time.